metizror/charlesgreen.github.io/_posts/2016-11-16-why-do-I-run-marathons.md

 Recently a colleague asked me why I started running marathons instead of starting small and working my way up to the big leagues as I'm frankly still out of shape and need to drop a good 20kg.

 While this wasn't the first time I've thought about the question it was the first time I've been asked.
-This lead me to think that others might have wondered the same thing.
+This then lead me to think that others might have wondered the same thing.

 For me, it comes down to 3 specific drivers.
 First, a marathon is big and challenging enough to get me excited and compel me to try.
 If the goal were smaller I simply would not try as hard.